jeremykoo/fetch-dessert/README.md

 ## fetch-dessert
 Fetch - iOS Coding Challenge

 Hello!
 Here is my submission for the Fetch take home project for the iOS Apprenticeship opportunity.
+This is a native iOS application that displays a list of desserts from TheMealDB API and presents each dessert with its respective meal name, instructions, and ingredients/measurements.

 ### Prerequisites
 * Xcode - Version 15.4